 - Q How are volumetric-infusion pumps used in critical care?

 - Q Are pacemakers used in cardiac emergencies?

 - Q What are the categories of critical care equipment?

-- Q How are blood fluid warmers used in critical care?
+- Q How are alternating pressure pumps used in critical care?

 - Q How are ambulatory infusion pumps used in critical care?